Poe AI Compute Points Explained

 Key Observations (December 2025)

 1. Budget-Friendly Options Are Still Excellent: GPT-4o-mini (~9 points), Gemini-2.0-Flash (~9 points), and GPT-5-nano (~6 points) remain excellent for daily use.
 Free users with 3,000 daily points can have 300-500+ conversations using these models.
+Update (March 2026): Free users now receive 300 daily points, which allows approximately 30-50 conversations with these models.

 2. The Claude 4.5 Family Is Here: Haiku-4.5 delivers Sonnet-4-level coding performance at approximately 1/3 the cost and twice the speed, making it an excellent value proposition for developers.